jmartinkova/guide/docs/application/projects/list/detail/questionnaire.rst

 The questionnaire area fills the most space in the questionnaire screen.
 It displays the questions and answers from the opened chapter.

-Each question has an identifier which indicates the order and nesting of the question, for example **1.a.5**, and the actual question.
-There can be optionally some additional information:
+Each question has an identifier which indicates the chapter it belongs to, as well as its order and nesting within the chapter.
+For example, **I.1.a.5**, where the Roman numeral represents the number of the chapter, and the remaining numbers indicate the order and nesting of the question.
+Then there is also the question name.

+Some additional information can also be part of the question:

 - **Question tags** - can indicate some additional groupping of questions, for example what DMP templates is this question used for
 - **Description** - additional information explaining the question